Pipal96/rsschool-cv/cv.md

 * Secondary special education, the profile of electrician.
 Geekbrains training courses at the faculty of web development, specialty front-end developer.
 The end date is April 2020.

 * Level A1.
-I'm studying at the moment.
+I'm studying at the moment...